eth-cscs/cpp-course-2023/01_02_infrastructure_resources/infrastructure_resources.md

 ---
 ## Textual/Documentation Resources

-+ The [isocpp.org](https://isocpp.org) site is main entry point for the C++ standaard and related things (news, articles, blogs,...)
+* The [isocpp.org](https://isocpp.org) site is main entry point for the C++ standaard and related things (news, articles, blogs,...)
     + The [C++ Core Guidelines](http://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines) are a set of tried-and-true guidelines, rules, and best practices about coding in C++
-+ [cplusplus.com](https://cplusplus.com) has tutorials articles, and a good
+* [cplusplus.com](https://cplusplus.com) has tutorials articles, and a good
     + [C++ reference](https://cplusplus.com/reference/) that covers the stl library
-+ [hackingcpp.com](https://hackingcpp.com) a good collection of various C++ learning resources
+* [hackingcpp.com](https://hackingcpp.com) a good collection of various C++ learning resources
     + with an excellent [Tools Ecosystem Overview](https://hackingcpp.com/cpp/tools/ecosystem.html).

 ---

 # Editors and IDEs

-+ C++  needs to be written, there are various editors that can be used, from the classic [vim](https://www.vim.org)/[neovim](https://neovim.io), [emacs](https://www.gnu.org/software/emacs/) and [micro](https://github.com/zyedidia/micro) to [Kate](https://kate-editor.org/), [Geany](https://www.geany.org/) [QtCreator](https://github.com/qt-creator/qt-creator) and [Visual Studio Code](https://code.visualstudio.com).
+* C++  needs to be written, there are various editors that can be used, from the classic [vim](https://www.vim.org)/[neovim](https://neovim.io), [emacs](https://www.gnu.org/software/emacs/) and [micro](https://github.com/zyedidia/micro) to [Kate](https://kate-editor.org/), [Geany](https://www.geany.org/) [QtCreator](https://github.com/qt-creator/qt-creator) and [Visual Studio Code](https://code.visualstudio.com).
-+ to help editing, completion, go to definition, find all references,... can be very useful.
+* to help editing, completion, go to definition, find all references,... can be very useful.
-+ They can be provided by a [Language Server](https://microsoft.github.io/language-server-protocol/).
+* They can be provided by a [Language Server](https://microsoft.github.io/language-server-protocol/).
 As long as you use an editor that supports the Language Server Protocol it you can have good support in it.
-+ [clangd](https://clangd.llvm.org) provides excellent support for C++ in an editor independent way.
+* [clangd](https://clangd.llvm.org) provides excellent support for C++ in an editor independent way.
     + `cmake -DCMAKE_EXPORT_COMPILE_COMMANDS=1;  ln -s ~/myproject/compile_commands.json ~/myproject-build/` enables good completion with cmake, you can use [bear](https://github.com/rizsotto/Bear) for the other build tools
     + [ccls](https://github.com/MaskRay/ccls) is an alternative language server
-+ Enabling clangd in your editor
+* Enabling clangd in your editor
     + vim: [YouCompleteMe](https://ycm-core.github.io/YouCompleteMe/) or [LanguageClient-neovim](https://github.com/autozimu/LanguageClient-neovim)
     + nvim: [coc.nvim](https://github.com/neoclide/coc.nvim) and [coc-clangd](https://github.com/clangd/coc-clangd) or [LanguageClient-neovim](https://github.com/autozimu/LanguageClient-neovim)
     + emacs [eglot](https://clangd.llvm.org/installation) or [lsp-mode](https://emacs-lsp.github.io/lsp-mode/tutorials/CPP-guide/)
-+ If you have no preferred Editor [Visual Studio Code](https://code.visualstudio.com) is an editor with good support.
+* If you have no preferred Editor [Visual Studio Code](https://code.visualstudio.com) is flexible editor with good support.

 ---
 # Remote editing